$L^p$ spectrum and heat dynamics of locally symmetric spaces of higher rank: Introduction

 \end{proposition} Some of these results have been generalized in \cite{Ji:2007fk,Ji:yq,MR2342629} to rank one locally symmetric spaces.
 For results concerning the $L^p$ heat dynamics on symmetric spaces of non-compact type we refer to \cite{Ji:nr}.\\

 In this paper, after recalling some basic definitions and facts concerning $L^p$ heat semigroups and locally symmetric spaces in the next section, we study Eisenstein series $E(\bP|\varphi,\Lambda)$ on $M=\Gamma\backslash X$ which are generalized (smooth) eigenfunctions for the $L^2$ Laplacian $\Delta_{M,2}$.
-In order to show that if $p<2$ these Eisenstein series are contained in $L^p(M)$ for certain choices of $\Lambda$ (cf. Theorem \ref{thm general parabolic} and Corollary \ref{eigenvalues minimal}), and hence are eigenfunctions of $\DMp$, we first derive an upper bound for Eisenstein series (Proposition \ref{upper bound}, Corollary \ref{corollary eisenstein upper bound minimal}).\\ From these results it follows that in the case $p\in(1,2)$ there is an open subset of $\C$ consisting of eigenvalues of the $L^p$ Laplacian $\DMp$ whereas in the case $p\geq 2$ the point spectrum of the $L^p$ Laplacian is discrete (Theorem \ref{theorem eigenvalues}).
-Both of these facts are a main ingredient in the proof of Theorem \ref{thm dynamics} which is devoted to the dynamics of the $L^p$ heat semigroup
+In order to show that if $p<2$ these Eisenstein series are contained in $L^p(M)$ for certain choices of $\Lambda$ (cf. Theorem \ref{thm general parabolic} and Corollary \ref{eigenvalues minimal}), and hence are eigenfunctions of $\DMp$, we first derive an upper bound for Eisenstein series (Proposition \ref{upper bound}, Corollary \ref{corollary eisenstein upper bound minimal}).
+This bound might be expected by a reader who is familiar with the theory of Eisenstein series.
+However, since we could not find an upper bound in the form we present it here in the current literature, we included a proof.\\ From these results it then follows that in the case $p\in(1,2)$ there is an open subset of $\C$ consisting of eigenvalues of the $L^p$ Laplacian $\DMp$ whereas in the case $p\geq 2$ the point spectrum of the $L^p$ Laplacian is discrete:\\